rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 public function getCoupon($couponCode)
 ```

 **must be the same**.
-It's important that we skip entities, objects and collection for now.
-Only focus on single pattern at a time.
+For now, it's essential to skip entities, objects, and collections and **focus only on a single pattern at a time**.

-Once we've flipped the read model to repositories, we look at other patterns like storing data, modification and so on.
+Once we've flipped the read model to repositories, we can examine other patterns, such as data storage, modification, and so on.

 <br>

 ## Step 4: From file-routing to Controller Annotations

-Controllers should be as slim as possible, only delegate request data to specific services.
-Then rendering result.
+Controllers should be as slim as possible.
+Their primary function is to delegate request data to specific services and then render results.

-Let's check the layers that converts url to specific controller actoin - routing.
-Routes in CodeIgniter are defined in `application/config/routes.php`:
+Let's check the layers that convert URL to specific controller action - routing.
+CodeIgniter defines routes in `application/config/routes.php` as follows:

 ```php
 $route['blog'] = "blog/overview";
 ```

-The route "blog", leads to `BlogController` class, with `overview()` public method.
-Once we know pattern, we create a custom Rector rule to read this file and generate Symfony controller annotations in right place:
+The route "blog" leads to the `BlogController` class, with the `overview()` public method.
+Once we know the pattern, we create a custom Rector rule to read this file and generate Symfony controller annotations in the right place:

 ```php
 /**